 We all have routines that we love and live by but as soon as there is a disruption in our schedule, whether it be travel or a glitch in our personal lives, we tend to throw our routines out the window.
 That is the worst thing you can do during times of stress or change!
-You should actually cling to your routines instead.
-They are like an anchor grounding your boat to the ocean floor so it doesn’t get pulled out to sea during the tumultuous storm.
+You should cling to your routines instead.
+They can act as an anchor, grounding your boat to the ocean floor so it doesn’t get pulled out to sea during a tumultuous storm.
 Routines provide much needed stability, especially when other parts of your life seem to be going awry.
 Even when unexpected events occur during the middle of the day and throw all of your plans off course, stick to the routines you’ve created for the beginning and end of your day.
 Those bookends to your day are incredibly important because they keep your actions aligned with your goals, even when the occasional storm rocks your boat.

 Personal Morning Routine

 Fill your personal morning routine with good habits that will equip you with multiple small wins right away.
 Take the time to invest in yourself from the minute you wake up.
 Brush your teeth.
 Take a shower.
 Eat a healthy and energizing breakfast.
 Leave for work on time.
 When you don’t take care of yourself, your work and other areas of your life inevitably suffer.
 Set yourself up for a productive and successful day by starting it off with good habits that center around self-care.